openfl/lime.openfl.org/_docs/advanced-setup/html5.md

 ### Adding dependencies

-The way you add external libraries can vary.
-Some Haxe externs are configured to use with Lime out of the box (like [haxe-simple-peer](https://github.com/ixiagames/haxe-simple-peer)), so you just use it with `<haxelib name="simple-peer" />`.
-Other externs may require to include appropriate js dependencies by you.
-There are three ways for doing so:
+To actually use external JS libraries you must include them in `Project.xml`.
+There are three options:

 1. Ship the library with your project as a separate file: